 Tel: 01394 412400

 Fax: 01394 410115

-Accommodation: Seven residential units are spaced across an 85 acre site which has a public road running through the middle of it.
-The units are Bosmere, Blything, Cosforde, Hoxon, Samforde, Stow, and Wilforde, which are all Suffolk place names from the middle ages.
+Accommodation: Nine residential units are spaced across an 85 acre site which has a public road running through the middle of it.
+The units are Bosmere, Blything, Cosforde, Hoxon, Mutforde, Samforde, Stow, Threadling, and Wilforde, which are all Suffolk place names from the middle ages.

 - Male category D prisoners from 18 years upwards without limit

 - Life sentenced and IPP prisoners at Parole Board direction

 - No current sex offenders.
 Prior sex offenders to be considered by the Governor on individual merit.

 - Prisoners subject to the integrated drug treatment system by agreement of healthcare departments